Independent Editorial Research · Updated April 2026

 Platform Best fit Consolidation & multi-entity Intercompany & FX Ecosystem & scalability

-NetSuite OneWorld 8–50 entity, multi‑subsidiary and global groups Strong; purpose‑built multi‑subsidiary consolidation frequently recommended for midsize global businesses.
-Strong automation for intercompany; robust multi‑currency and tax noted in mid‑market ERP content.
-Broad cloud suite (ERP+CRM+e‑com), large partner ecosystem; scales without replatform.
+NetSuite OneWorld 8–50 entity, multi-subsidiary and global groups Strong; purpose-built multi-subsidiary consolidation recommended for midsize global businesses.
+Strong automation for intercompany; robust multi-currency and tax.
+Broad cloud suite (ERP+CRM+e-com), large ecosystem; scales without replatform.

-Sage Intacct 3–15 entity, finance‑led service groups Good for mid‑market multi‑entity financials; frequently recommended as step up from entry‑level accounting.
-Solid intercompany and multi‑currency for finance‑led use, but narrower ERP scope.
-Strong financial core with integrations; may require additional systems for operations.
+Sage Intacct 3–15 entity, finance-led service groups Good for mid-market multi-entity financials; frequently recommended step up from entry-level.
+Solid intercompany and multi-currency for finance-led use, but narrower ERP scope.
+Strong financial core with integrations; may require additional systems for ops.

 Dynamics 365 Finance Microsoft-centric mid-market groups Adequate consolidation used by mid-market and enterprise; benefits from Microsoft alignment.
 Good multi-currency and intercompany; configuration-heavy, partner-dependent.
 Deep integration with Microsoft 365, Power BI, Azure; scalable modular ERP.

-Acumatica Cloud ERP Product‑based mid‑market needing ERP + intercompany Multi‑entity and consolidation suited to mid‑market; cited for simplifying multi‑entity operations.
-Emphasis on automated intercompany and consolidation for CFOs managing multi‑entity groups.
-Cloud‑native with flexible licensing; attractive value for growing product organisations.
+Acumatica Cloud ERP Product-based mid-market needing ERP + intercompany Multi-entity and consolidation suited to mid-market; simplifies multi-entity operations.
+Emphasis on automated intercompany and consolidation for product organizations.
+Cloud-native with flexible licensing; attractive value for growing product organisations.

 Scenario 1: 7-entity SaaS group expanding internationally